adap/flower/baselines/hfedxgboost/README.md

 **Authors:** Chenyang Ma, Xinchi Qiu, Daniel J. Beutel, Nicholas D. Lane

-**Abstract:** The privacy-sensitive nature of decentralized datasets and the robustness of eXtreme Gradient Boosting (XGBoost) on tabular data raise the need to train XGBoost in the con- text of federated learning (FL).
+**Abstract:** The privacy-sensitive nature of decentralized datasets and the robustness of eXtreme Gradient Boosting (XGBoost) on tabular data raise the need to train XGBoost in the context of federated learning (FL).
 Existing works on federated XGBoost in the horizontal setting rely on the sharing of gradients, which induce per-node level communication frequency and serious privacy concerns.
 To alleviate these problems, we develop an innovative framework for horizontal federated XGBoost which does not depend on the sharing of gradients and simultaneously boosts privacy and communication efficiency by making the learning rates of the aggregated tree ensembles are learnable.
-We conduct extensive evaluations on various classification and regression datasets, showing our approach achieves performance comparable to the state-of-the-art method and effectively improves communication efficiency by lowering both communication rounds and communication overhead by factors ranging from 25x to 700x.
+We conduct extensive evaluations on various classification and regression datasets, showing our approach achieve performance comparable to the state-of-the-art method and effectively improves communication efficiency by lowering both communication rounds and communication overhead by factors ranging from 25x to 700x.

 ## About this baseline